XRenso/MotionPathConverterBlender/README.md

 ## Running
-After installing you need to press F3 and search `Convert Motion Path to Curve` after you will see new object on scene `Curve`.
+After installing you need to press F3 and search `Convert Motion Path to Curve` after you will see new object on scene `*obj_name*_path`.

 ```mermaid